moveaxlab/redux-sigma/README.md

 The state and the context of the state machines will be updated independently during the state machine lifetime, according to its specification.

-You can find a more detailed example in the [example](https://github.com/moveaxlab/redux-sigma/tree/master/example) folder.

----